-Annual reviews are one area of practice that a lot of lawyers deal with poorly as they fail to prepare for them, and do not appreciate the opportunity you have when attending them.
+Annual reviews & and salary reviews are one area of practice that a lot of lawyers deal with poorly as they fail to prepare for them, and do not appreciate the opportunity you have when attending them.

 Annual reviews can consist of an apologetic partner ticking boxes on a pre-printed form, whether to simply add the form to your file to comply with internal requirements, or for external assessors to see, such as the LSC contract manager or for Investors in People accreditation.
 They can also be spent discussing irrelevant issues such as a case you dealt with last month that was of particular interest.

 Some firms take the opportunity to tell you how poor your billing levels are, and how lucky you are that you have a position still let alone a payrise.

 Think of an annual review in the following way:

 1. Check the current rate of inflation. https://www.ons.gov.uk/economy/inflationandpriceindices – this is the Office for National Statistics.

 2. Consider your current costs for getting to work.
 Any equipment you are required to own (books, bags, suits etc..)
 Travel costs including car maintenance, train tickets, car parking fees, lunch and snacks costs.

 3. Calculate your earnings for the firm in the past 12 months, not forgetting work in progress, any repeat clients that will come back, and any benefits you have gained for the firm.

 4. Know your worth.
 When asked (if asked) what you should be paid (some firms do this to pass the buck!) bear all of the above in mind and have a figure ready that you think is reasonable and justified.

 5. Consider the ancient 1/3 rule that a lot of solicitors firms work to – 1/3 wage, 1/3 profit and 1/3 overheads is the old method for paying a salary.